Personal protective equipmentPPE

 Wearing gloves protects your hands from germs and helps reduce the spread of germs.

 Gloves are a type of personal protective equipment (PPE).
-Other types of PPE are gowns, masks, shoes and head covers.
-Gloves create a barrier betwee...Read Article Now Book Mark Article
+Other types of PPE are gowns, masks, and shoe and head covers.
+Gloves create a barrier bet...Read Article Now Book Mark Article

 Masks cover your mouth and nose.